Network Security #

 - Methods

-- An IPS in passive mode, just monitors and takes no action, acting as a IDS essentially.
+- An IPS in passive mode just monitors and takes no action, acting as an IDS essentially.

 - Network dependency: If IDS fails, network traffic stops, although SOME have a

-mode - IDS/IPS receives COPY of network traffic- No network impact: If IDS fails, network traffic continues normally
+Passive/Tapmode - IDS/IPS receives a COPY of network traffic- No network impact: If IDS fails, network traffic continues normally

 Firewalls